telerik/kendo-ui-core/docs/api/javascript/ui/dialog.md

 ### actions.primary `Boolean`

-A boolean property indicating whether teh action button will be decorated as primary button or not.
+A boolean property indicating whether the action button will be decorated as primary button or not.

 #### Example